CHINESE (CHIN)

 This course analyzes contemporary Chinese urban art, architecture, cinema, and fiction to elucidate dynamics between the built environment and subjectivity.
 Students analyze how social, economic, and political factors shape environments, and debate whether new urban spaces create social conflict or new civil possibilities.

 This is an advanced topics course in Chinese literature and language, culture and society.
 The instruction is entirely in Chinese with the use of authentic materials.
 Three hours per week.
+This course is not intended for native speakers of Chinese.

 Recommended preparation, at least one advanced Chinese language course above the CHIN 408 or CHIN 313 level.
 This is a content and language course designed for advanced (native or near-native fluency) undergraduate and graduate students to enhance the four language abilities and cultural literacy.
 Students will read The Story of Minglan, and analyze the problematic portrayals of traditional women's domestic lives.